SEND Information Report

 iii) Prepare for adulthood and independent living?

 Barnby Road works hard to encourage independence and confidence in all children.
 Various life skills are introduced; questioning, independent thought is fostered through positive relationships and a safe environment to learn and explore their relationship with the wider world.
+We have high expectations and aspirations for all children and will support them to achieve their potential and transition to the next phase of education, ensuring they have high expectations of what they will achieve in the future.

 13. Where can I access further information?